Submissions

 2. Introduction

 Paper is a result of research or thought related to language and literature.
-The paper must consist of original, unpublished work not under consideration of publication elsewhere.
-The paper must be written in Arabic, English or Indonesian minimum of 3.500 words and no longer than 7.000 words excluding abstract and references.
+The paper must consist of original, unpublished work not under consideration for publication elsewhere.
+The paper must be written in Arabic or English minimum of 5000 words and no longer than 7.000 words excluding abstract and references.

 B. Paper format

-Paper format is (A4), Cambria 11 and space 1 for Indonesian and English, traditional Arabic 14, and space 1 for Arabic in format (*.doc or *.docx).
+Paper format is (A4), Cambria 11 and space 1 for English, traditional Arabic 14 and space 1 for Arabic in format (*.doc or *.docx).

 First Level: ALL CAPITAL LETTER, BOLD, LEFT JUSTIFY